tenzir/tenzir/web/docs/operators/to-splunk.md

 ### `--include-nulls`

 Include fields with null values in the transmitted event data.
-By default null values are dropped before sending to splunk.
+By default null values are dropped before sending to Splunk.

 ### `--max-content-length <int>`

-The maximum size of the message body.
+The maximum size of the uncompressed message body.
 A message may consist of multiple events.
 If a single event is larger than this limit, it is dropped and a warning is emitted.
 The default is `5Mi`.

 This corresponds with Splunk's [`max_content_length`](https://docs.splunk.com/Documentation/Splunk/9.3.1/Admin/Limitsconf#.5Bhttp_input.5D) option.
 Be aware that [Splunk Cloud has a default of `1MB`](https://docs.splunk.com/Documentation/SplunkCloud/9.2.2406/Service/SplunkCloudservice#Using_HTTP_Event_Collector_.28HEC.29) for `max_content_length`.

-### `--send-timeout <duration>`
+### `--buffer-timeout <duration>`

 The maximum amount of time for which the `splunk` operator aggregates messages before sending them out to Splunk.